binance-chain/docs-site/docs/smart-chain/wallet/wallet_api.md

 Binance Chain Wallet injects a global API into websites visited by its users at `window.BinanceChain`.

 This API borrowed heavily from API metamask provided considered the massive adoption.
-So web3 site developer could easily connect their app with the Binance Chain Wallet.
+So web3 site developers could easily connect their app with the Binance Chain Wallet.
 It allows websites to request users' Binance Smart Chain accounts, read data from the blockchain the user is connected to, and suggest that the user sign messages and transactions.
-The presence of the provider object indicates an Binance Chain user.
+The presence of the provider object indicates a Binance Chain user.

 The API this extension wallet provides includes API specified by [EIP-1193](https://eips.ethereum.org/EIPS/eip-1193) and API defined by [MetaMask](https://docs.metamask.io/guide/ethereum-provider.html) (including some massively relied legacy ones).